John Rosen: Professional career

-John Rosen received his LL.B. from Osgoode Hall Law School in 1968.
+Rosen received his LL.B. from Osgoode Hall Law School in 1968.
 He was called to the Bar of Ontario in 1970.
 He is a member of a number of professional associations, including the Advocates Society, the Criminal Lawyers' Association, the National Association of Criminal Defense Lawyers in the US, and Canadian and American Bar Associations.

 Rosen is well known for the notoriety of the accused criminals he defends.
 He is also known for the ruthlessness of his defence of persons accused of odious crimes.
 In one case, he was criticized for making a murder victim seem like a criminal.

-Rosen successfully defended a man charged with second degree murder, where the prosecution withdrew the charge on the eve of trial following John's appearance in the Supreme Court of Canada in the related case of Benson v.
+Rosen successfully defended a man charged with second degree murder, where the prosecution withdrew the charge on the eve of trial following Rosen's appearance in the Supreme Court of Canada in the related case of Benson v.
 Brown, which set the ground rules for allowing access to lawyer/client confidential information regarding another suspect previously cleared by the police.